-- 4. To set the FM-2 Radio Mic Gain Adjustment first set the observer's XMIT SELECT switch to "FM-2". - 5.
-Take off the headset and set the SPCC aside for a moment.
-With the FM-2 radio disconnected from the SPCC, transmit as normal, on the FM-2 radio, to the remote station.
-Transmit long enough so that the receiving station can get "calibrated" to your transmission (voice) level. - 6.
-Connect the FM-2 radio to the SPCC as normal with the FM-2 interface cable.
-Put back on the observer's headset.
-Verify FM-2 radio reception.
+- headset.
+Do not connect the FM radio to the SPCC at this time.
+(It is not necessary to connect the A/C radios or the pilot's headset or PTT switch for this adjustment.)
+Set the observer's XMIT SELECT switch to "FM", the AUTO/OFF/BOTH switch to "AUTO", and the AUX switch to "OFF". - 2.Set the SPCC aside for a moment.
+With the FM radio disconnected from the SPCC, transmit as normal, on the FM radio, to the remote station.
+Transmit long enough so that the receiving station can get "calibrated" to your transmission (voice) level. - 3.Connect the FM radio to the SPCC as normal with the FM interface cable.
+Put on the observer's headset and turn the SPCC "ON".
+Verify FM radio reception.
 If OK, use observer's PTT to transmit to your receiving party.
-If receiving station reports weak transmission, use the screwdriver to turn the FM-2 MIKE GAIN ADJ clockwise a small amount.
-If they report garbled or broken transmissions, turn the FM-2 MIKE GAIN ADJ counterclockwise a small amount.
-Repeat as necessary until the receiving party reports that transmissions through the SPCC sound as good or better then when the FM-2 radio is used separate from the SPCC.
+If receiving station reports weak transmission, use the screwdriver to turn the FM MIKE GAIN ADJ clockwise a small amount.
+If they report garbled or broken transmissions, turn the FM MIKE GAIN ADJ counterclockwise a small amount.
+Repeat as necessary until the receiving party reports that transmissions through the SPCC sound as good or better then when the FM radio is used separate from the SPCC.
 That's all there is to it!

-The A/C Radio Mic Gain Adjustment is located to the left of the FM-1 radio interface connector.
+The A/C Radio Mic Gain Adjustment is located to the left of the FM radio interface connector.
 Again, the A/C Mic Gain Adjustment, in most cases, will not have to be changed from its original factory setting.
 If however, your aircraft radio transmissions through the SPCC are reported as weak or garbled, you will need to reset this level.
 The adjustment procedure is similar to that of the FM mic gain adjustment above.
 You can, however, use the "BYPASS" mode of the SPCC to aid in the adjustment.
 Arrange to have someone with an aircraft radio nearby with whom you can transmit and receive.
 Then, proceed as follows:

-- Set the ON/BYPASS switch to the "BYPASS" position and connect the unit as normal to power and aircraft radios.
+- 1.Set the ON/BYPASS switch to the "BYPASS" position and connect the unit as normal to power and aircraft radios.
 Plug in the pilot's headset and PTT switch into the jacks on the left side of the SPCC.
-(The FM radios and observer's headsets and PTT switches are not needed for this adjustment.)
-On the pilot's side of the SPCC, set the XMIT SELECT switch to the "A/C" position, and all three receive select switches to "OFF". - 2.
-Put on the pilot's headset.
+(The FM radio and observer's headsets and PTT switches are not needed for this adjustment.)
+On the pilot's side of the SPCC, set the XMIT SELECT switch to the "A/C" position, the AUTO/OFF/BOTH switch to "AUTO", and the AUX/OFF switch to "OFF". - 2.Put on the pilot's headset.
 Transmit and receive to your nearby station, using the pilot's PTT switch and headset, as described in the Initial System Check-Out section on page 8.
 Verify good transmission and reception.
-In this mode you are bypassing the SPCC and verifying the clarity of the aircraft radios. - 3.
-If radios check out OK, then turn the ON/BYPASS switch to the "ON" position.
+In this mode you are bypassing the SPCC and verifying the clarity of the aircraft radios. - 3.If radios check out OK, then turn the ON/BYPASS switch to the "ON" position.
 Verify aircraft radio reception.
 If OK, use the pilot's PTT to transmit to your receiving party.
 If the receiving station reports weak transmissions, use the screwdriver to turn the A/C MIKE GAIN ADJ clockwise a small amount.
 If they report garbled or broken transmissions, turn the A/C MIKE GAIN ADJ counterclockwise a small amount.
-Repeat as necessary until the receiving party reports that transmissions with the SPCC turned "ON" sound as good as that when the ON/BYPASS switch is "BY-PASS" mode.
+Repeat as necessary until the receiving party reports that transmissions with the SPCC turned "ON" sound as good as that when the ON/BYPASS switch is "BYPASS" mode.